 Scholarships/Fellowships from the School of Natural Resources and Environment

 Your application to our school also serves as your application to our departmental awards, which are competitive, merit-based awards.
 In addition, some donor awards have specific applicant criteria.
 Applicants who submit an application by our soft deadline of January 5 have the greatest chance of being considered for these awards.
 Applicants will be contacted by March 15 if they are offered financial aid through the school.

 Wyss Scholars Program for the Conservation of the American West

-Our Wyss Scholars are master's students recognized as future leaders in nonprofit and public sector conservation committed to work in, or focused on, the Intermountain Western U.S. Visit the Ecosystem Management Initiative website for additional information on this fellowship program.
+Our Wyss Scholars are master's students recognized as future leaders in nonprofit and public sector conservation committed to work in, or focused on, the ten states of the American West.
+Visit the Ecosystem Management Initiative website for additional information on this fellowship program.

 Scholarships/Fellowships from Rackham Graduate School

 Since all of our graduate degrees are conferred by the University of Michigan Rackham School of Graduate Studies, many of our students are eligible to receive funding through Rackham scholarships and fellowships.
 The Rackham Fellowships Website lists the funding opportunities with each deadline and application, as well as links to other sources of aid on campus and scholarship/fellowship search engines.
 Read the tips from Rackham before submitting your funding proposal.

 The SNRE Staff Fellowship for Returning Students will provide one or more returning SNRE master's level students with financial assistance (a one-time fellowship of up to $2,000 disbursed directly to the student) to aid as he or she begins the transition from full-time student to professional.